 Globally, stocks are renowned for being a mid-term investment that provides traders with a vast range of trading options.
 Economic events, such as earnings reports, new products, and changes in competitors’ stock prices, can affect the prices of stocks to a large extent.

-At eToro, you can trade over 2000 stocks from across 17 exchanges, and you may choose to trade real stocks or CFDs.
+At this stock broker, you can trade over 2000 stocks from across 17 exchanges, and you may choose to trade real stocks or CFDs.
 You trade real stocks by opening a non-leveraged position.
 When you open a non-leveraged position on a stock, the stock is purchased and held in your name.
 You can also trade fractional shares, where you can buy as little as a is $50 worth of a stock whose share price is $1,000.
 However, you can only go long on the stock and never short.

-Trading stock CFDs allows you to trade in either direction: go long or go short.
+Trading CFDs allows you to trade in either direction: go long or go short.
 You can also make use of leverage to magnify your position size to increase your profit potential.

 Stock CFDs – Pepperstone now grants you access to CFDs on over 900 large-cap US, UK, German and Australian Stocks across the NYSE, NASDAQ, LSE, ASX and the Frankfurt Stock Exchange on the MetaTrader 5 platform.
 The maximum leverage allowed for retail clients is 1:20, but in certain jurisdictions such as the EU there will be stricter leverage limits.
 Pepperstone also offers CFDs on over 100 ETFs, which track the performance of sectors such as mining, energy, technology, retail and so on.
 That selection is roughly in line with what most major competitors currently offer.